On the Convergence Rate of Average Consensus and Distributed Optimization over Unreliable Networks: Robust Average Consensus

 \subsection{Convergent Robust Push-Sum}

-In this subsection, we propose a simple variant of Algorithm \ref{rps 0}.
-We refer to our algorithm as {\em Convergent Robust Push-Sum}, described in Algorithm \ref{alg:ps convergence rate} -- simply to emphasize the fact that a finite-time convergence rate is derived.
-Note that this does not mean that our Algorithm \ref{alg:ps convergence rate} is superior to Algorithm 2 \cite{hadjicostis2016robust}.
+In this subsection, we propose a simple algorithmic fix of Algorithm \ref{rps 0}.
+We refer to our algorithm as {\em Convergent Robust Push-Sum}, described in Algorithm \ref{alg:ps convergence rate}.
+Note that this does not mean that our Algorithm \ref{alg:ps convergence rate} is superior or inferior to Algorithm 2 \cite{hadjicostis2016robust}.

 Our Algorithm \ref{alg:ps convergence rate} has the same set of variables as that in Algorithm \ref{rps 0}.
 For ease of exposition, we use $\sigma^{+}_i[t]$, $\tilde{\sigma}^{+}_i[t]$, $z_i^+[t]$, and $w_i^{+}[t]$ to emphasize the fact that they are intermediate values of corresponding quantities in an iteration.

 In each iteration of our Algorithm \ref{alg:ps convergence rate}, the cumulative transmitted value and weight $(\sigma_i, \tilde{\sigma}_i)$, and the local value and weight $(z_i, w_i)$ are updated twice, with the first update being identical to that in Algorithm \ref{rps 0}.
 As mentioned before, with only this first update, the dynamics in the system is not stable enough, as the two iterates ``kept" by the virtual agents are reset to zero periodically and unexpectedly.
 This ``reset" is prevented by the second update in our Algorithm \ref{alg:ps convergence rate}.
 Intuitively speaking, in the second update, each agent pushes nonzero ``mass" to the virtual agents on its outgoing links.
 As a result of this, the two iterates ``kept" by a virtual agent will never be zero at the end of an iteration.